arienkock/ai-prompt-test/memory-bank/architectureRules.md

 # Architecture Rules
 Follow all instructions in this document!
-During task planning you must read these rules.
-After implementation you must read the rules again to see if you missed anything.
+During task planning you MUST read these rules.
+After implementation you MUST read the rules again to see if you missed anything.

 If you are missing information needed to satisfy a rule: ASK THE USER!